jonesna213/IndividualProject/README.md

 This repository will house my individual project for Enterprise Java.

 ### Problem Statement
-For this project I wanted to recreate a project that I built in my Intro to PHP w/MySQL class a few semesters ago (here it is on GitHub https://github.com/jonesna213/Auto-Parts-Project).
+For this project I started wanting to recreate a project I built in my Intro to PHP w/MySQL class a few semesters ago (here it is on GitHub https://github.com/jonesna213/Auto-Parts-Project), but I decided I wanted to change it up a bit.
-The project is a honda civic auto parts shop where the user is able to create an account, view/search parts, add/remove parts to a cart, and checkout (not an actual payment process, just for show).
-This project doesn't have any real purpose I just think it would be fun to create a most realistic ecommerce website as I can since I have gained more knowledge than I had when I built it the first time.
-Some addons I would like to add if I have time after doing the basics are things like saving items to a favorites, check fitment (I believe there's api's that do this), some way to update the items as in put new items in and update the prices based off what there being sold for.
+Instead of it being a shopping website I wanted to turn it into a parts look up site.
+Still for 6th gen Honda Civics, but a site similar to https://pcpartpicker.com where you can search for parts and then for each part it will show you different websites where they are being sold, so comparing prices and finding parts becomes easier.
+The big challenge for this project is going to be getting all the data from different websites and putting it all together into my site.
+I think its do-able, but going to be difficult.
+In the site you will be able to create and account, view/search for parts and save/un-save parts.
+For the searching for parts it will be you can search by name or part # also by category like breaks, exhaust, engine, etc. Some possible addons if time allows would be to add like a save your vehicle feature where it only shows parts that fit your vehicle (even though most 6th gen Civic parts are the same, some are slightly different.
+Trust me, ive ran into that problem before).
+My goal would be to get all the parts on the site, but I know that's not completely reasonable for the time frame.
+So, my goal is to get as many as possible and keep expanding it even after class is over because as an owner of a 6th gen Civic this would be very helpful and some friends of mine would like it as well.

 ### Project Technologies/Techniques
  * Database